Abdelrahman-Amr2182003/knee-instance-segemntation/README.txt

-- run the traing code on google colab
+- run the traing code on google colab and dont forget to upload the imgs.zip and data.json with it

 - copy the trained model and the coc pretrained model into your main directory